 How to perform Heron Pose

 Start in Dandasana.
 Bend one leg back into Virasana.
-Extend the other leg upward, so that, ideally, your shin joins your head.
+Extend the other leg upward, so that, ideally, your shin meets your head.
 Use a belt if necessary.

 What is Krounchasana?

 An intense forward bend with a focus on extending the hamstrings and simultaneously improving knee mobility.
-This is an asymmetric posture involving one leg being bent backwards into Virasana and the other being extended forward and up towards your head.
+This is an asymmetric posture.
+You start in Dandasana, then bend one leg backwards into Virasana and extend the other forward and up towards your head.

 It is necessary to keep an eye on the position of your hips and buttocks.
 The sit bones should be pointing down and the hips should resist the urge to twist.
 Keep your torso long and extending up through the crown of your head.
 As you pull the leg towards you make sure your abdomen doesn’t sink, pull your navel back.